 Ask to view a colleague’s Learning Plan or develop yours together!

-Speak with any K-12 educator or graduate or College of Teachers’ graduate to learn more about the vital role of Learning Plans in guiding course development and students’ learning.
+Speak with any College of Teachers’ graduate to learn more about the vital role of Learning Plans in guiding course development and students’ learning.
 Templates may be different, but the goals of the Learning Plan remain the same.